Jataí

 Jataí is a municipality in southern Goiás state, Brazil.
-Its population was 103,221 (2021) in a total area of 7,174.2 km2.
+Its population was 105,729 (2022 Census) in a total area of 7,174.2 km2.
 Jataí is a major producer of agricultural products, including soybeans, rice, and corn.
 It has the largest herd of cattle in the state and is a large producer of poultry and swine.
 In 2000 it was the 6th largest municipality in area in the state.